A tool for making strong, memorable passphrases.

 🎲 Secure design

-DicePhrase has a variety of features to protect the confidentiality of your passphrases.
+DicePhrase is built to protect the confidentiality of your passphrases.
 Most importantly, passphrases aren't saved, they're automatically cleared 10 minutes after they've been created (you should memorize them or save them in a password manager application).
 DicePhrase is also free and open source software, so anyone can inspect the code to verify its safety.
 You can read more about DicePhrase's security design, as well as how to report bugs, in the Help document.

-DicePhrase is based on best practice strategies for creating passphrases by the Electronic Frontier Foundation and security technologist Micah Lee.
+DicePhrase is based on best practice strategies for creating passphrases by the Electronic Frontier Foundation, security technologist Micah Lee, and the Diceware project.

 For more info about DicePhrase, please see:

 To see the code, report bugs, or help build DicePhrase, please see: